godwnwaswa/RealDriss/README.md

-A blockchain backed financial system.
+A blockchain powered financial system.